-The primary role of the State's Attorney's Office is to serve as the chief law enforcement officer and legal advisor for Madison County.
-It is the responsibility of the State's Attorney to ensure that the laws are faithfully executed in order to maintain the rule of law.
+The primary role of the State's Attorney is to serve as the chief law enforcement officer and legal advisor for Madison County.
+It is the responsibility of the State's Attorney to ensure that laws are faithfully executed in order to maintain the rule of law.
 With its dedicated staff of 57 legal professionals and support staff, the Office has developed divisions and special prosecution units to help protect children, women, the elderly, animals, consumers and merchants from fraud, abuse and neglect.
-The Office also works to secure grants for special projects aimed at combating prostitution, methamphetamines, auto theft and other criminal violations as trends appear.
+The Office also works to secure grants for special projects aimed at combating prostitution, methamphetamines, motor vehicle theft, and other criminal violations as trends appear.

 In addition, the State's Attorney sets policies and guidelines that impact the administration of justice by more than 25 law enforcement agencies that operate in the County.

-Tom Gibbons holds the office of State's Attorney after being appointed in November 2010.
-Mr. Gibbons is continuing the trend of aggressive filing and prosecution of criminals.
+Tom Gibbons has held the office of State's Attorney since his appointment in November 2010.
+Mr. Gibbons is continuing the trend of former Madison County State's Attorney's of aggressive filing and prosecution of criminals.

 SPECIAL PROSECUTION UNITS